yousof2000/rock-paper-scissors-Battle/README.md

 # Rock-Paper-Scissors Game

 ## Description
-A small interactive game where the player chooses rock, paper, or scissors, and the computer randomly chooses its move.
-The game displays the result and keeps track of wins, losses, and ties.
+A small interactive game where the player chooses rock, paper, or scissors and competes against a computer-generated choice.
+The game provides instant feedback and keeps track of wins, losses, and ties.

+## Features
+- Player selects rock, paper, or scissors.
+- Random computer-generated choice.
+- Win, loss, and tie detection.
+- Score tracking for wins, losses, and ties.
+- Reset button to clear scores and start a new game.

 ## Technologies Used
 - HTML